Login with your member password below to see your content

 This is one town that I highly recommend.

 If you’re planning something longer than a day trip, hiring a car is a fine idea.
-The surrounds are as rewarding as the village itself, particularly, the neighboring Ninfa Gardens.
+The surroundings are as rewarding as the village itself, particularly the neighboring Ninfa Gardens.
 But that is a story by itself, which you can discover here.

 Car or no car, you’re going to do a fair amount of walking, and if you’re anything like me, and particularly my son, you’re bound to build up a hefty appetite.
 Our port of call was the superb, family-owned Antico Emporio Stivali Fraschetta.

-I’d say the Cattedrale de Santa Maria is a must see, but I don’t need to.
+I’d say the Cattedrale di Santa Maria is a must-see, but I don’t need to.
 You can’t miss it.
 Its multi-story tower is as unique a piece of architecture as you’ll find anywhere in the world.
-Inside the church itself are magnificent arches, statues and a jaw-dropping fresco that, seen first hand, is unforgettable.
+Inside the church itself are magnificent arches, statues, and a jaw-dropping fresco that, seen firsthand, is unforgettable.

 But, if you ask me, Sermoneta is for the romantics.
 It’s a place to fall in love.
 But then, of course, this is Italy we’re talking about.
 Falling in love comes standard.
 Jokes aside, the real reason I say that is the Ninfa Gardens.
 Take my word for it: no journey to Sermoneta is complete without a stroll through paradise.